Real Estate Transfer Fee Common Questions - T

 4. A non-probate TOD Deed was recorded and now I would like to revoke it.
 A Quit Claim Deed was drafted that states specifically the Deed is made per state law (sec.
 705.15(3), Wis.
 Stats.), and is removing the beneficiary.
 Does this need a Transfer Return?
 If so, what exemption should be used?

 If removing a TOD beneficiary under state law (sec.
 705.15(3), Wis.
-Stats.), a transfer return is recommended, but optional.
+Stats.), a transfer return is not required.
 You must add the following language to the document to exempt from transfer return and fee: "This document is removing a TOD beneficiary designation only and is exempt per state law (sec.
 77.25(10m), Wis.
 Stats."

-1. Why is a transfer return needed when creating a trust?
+1. Why is a transfer return needed when conveying property to a trust?

 A trust is an entity created by a settlor (grantor) who entrusts some or all of his/her property to be managed by a person(s) of the grantor's choice (trustee/grantee), for the benefit of another (beneficiary).
 Because a person actually transfers ownership of his/her assets to the trust, it is a conveyance per state law (sec.
 77.21, Wis.
 Stats.), and a transfer return is required.
 A transfer fee may or may not be required depending on the circumstances.